rocky-linux/documentation/docs/guides/file_sharing/samba_file_share.md

 ## Introduction

-If you've ever dealt with Windows systems chances are you're aware of SMB (Server Message Block) for file sharing.
-If you're a seasoned Linux administrator chances are that you've heard of Samba but if you haven't, [Samba](https://www.samba.org/) is the de-facto open source implementation of SMB to enable file sharing and Active Directory access of Linux machines to Windows networks.
+If you have ever dealt with Windows systems chances are you are aware of SMB (Server Message Block) for file sharing.
+If you are a seasoned Linux administrator chances are that you have heard of Samba but if you have not, [Samba](https://www.samba.org/) is the de-facto open source implementation of SMB to enable file sharing and Active Directory access from Linux machines to Windows networks.

 ## Installation

-You need to install Samba from the `dnf` repositories:
+You need to install Samba using `dnf`:

 ```bash
 dnf install -y samba